List of The Vision of Escaflowne characters: Allen Schezar

-Allen Crusade Schezar (アレン・クルゼード・シェザール, Aren Kurusēdo Shezāru) is a member of the Knights Caeli, Asturia's elite knights who bears an uncanny resemblance to Hitomi's high school crush, Susumu Amano.
+Allen Crusade Schezar (アレン・クルゼード・シェザール, Aren Kurusēdo Shezāru) is a member of the Knights Caeli, Asturia's elite knights, who bears an uncanny resemblance to Hitomi's high school crush, Susumu Amano.

-When Allen was younger, his younger sister Celena was kidnapped by Zaibach, his father disappeared mysteriously, and his mother died shortly afterwards.
-As a result of these events, Allen harbors a great deal of anger towards his father, Leon, for leaving his mother and family behind (it is later revealed that Leon truly loved Allen's mother and was murdered by Dornkirk's soldiers for the secrets of Atlantis).
+When Allen was younger, his younger sister Celena was kidnapped by Zaibach, his father Leon mysteriously disappeared, and his mother died shortly afterwards.
+As a result of these events, Allen harbors anger towards Leon for leaving his mother and family behind.
+However, it is later revealed that Leon truly loved Allen's mother and was murdered by Dornkirk's soldiers for the secrets of Atlantis.
 The Princess Millerna of Asturia has a massive crush on him, but he also demonstrates strong feelings for Hitomi as the series progresses.

-Allen was a gifted swordsman at a young age, becoming one of the most skilled fighters of Gaea under the expert tutelage of Balgus of Fanelia.
-During his early knight career he and Princess Marlene fell in love and she bore his child, Chid.
-Later within the series, Allen briefly becomes romantically involved with Hitomi through Dornkirk's influence.
+From a young age, Allen was a gifted swordsman, becoming one of Gaea's most skilled fighters under the expert tutelage of Balgus of Fanelia.
+During his early career as a knight, he and Princess Marlene fell in love and had a child, Chid.
+Later in the series, Allen briefly becomes romantically involved with Hitomi through Dornkirk's influence.

 Antagonists

 Folken Fanel

-Folken Lacour de Fanel (フォルケン・ラクール・デ・ファーネル, Foruken Rakūru de Fāneru) the Strategos or tactician of Zaibach, Folken is revealed to be Van's older brother and the original heir to Fanelia.
+Folken Lacour de Fanel (フォルケン・ラクール・デ・ファーネル, Foruken Rakūru de Fāneru) is the Strategos or tactician of Zaibach, who is revealed to be Van's older brother and the original heir to Fanelia.
 After he failed to kill a dragon, he lost an arm to the beast and was later picked up by the Zaibach, who nursed him back to health under Dornkirk's instructions and fitted him with a mechanical arm.
-He originally joined the empire in hopes of realizing Zaibach's ideals of a world free of war, but is later disillusioned and defects.
-He, like Van, is half Draconian and thus he also has angelic wings.
-His wings have turned black, however, a portent that his life is coming to an end.
-Folken dies when his sword breaks as he kills Dornkirk and strikes him in the heart.
+He originally joined the empire in hopes of realizing Zaibach's ideals of a world free of war, but later defects after becoming disillusioned.
+He, like Van, is half Draconian and also has angelic wings.
+However, his wings have turned black, a portent that his life is coming to an end.
+Folken dies when his sword breaks as he kills Dornkirk, striking him in the heart.

-In the Escaflowne movie, Folken is the movie's main antagonist and rewritten as the leader of Zaibach.
+In the Escaflowne film, Folken is the main antagonist and rewritten as the leader of Zaibach.

 Dilandau Albatou

-Dilandau Albatou (ディランドゥ・アルバタウ, Dirandu Arubatau) is the leader of an elite group of Guymelef pilots called the Dragon Slayers in Dornkirk's army.
-Dilandau is a highly narcissistic, mentally unstable pyromaniac who abuses his soldiers, although he is also emotionally dependent on them as well (he gladly kills anyone who has caused any harm to them, such as the Doppelganger Zongi).
+Dilandau Albatou (ディランドゥ・アルバタウ, Dirandu Arubatau) is the leader of the Dragon Slayers, an elite group of Guymelef pilots in Dornkirk's army.
+Dilandau is a highly narcissistic, mentally unstable pyromaniac who abuses his soldiers while being emotionally dependent on them and gladly killing anyone who has caused them harm, such as the Doppelganger Zongi).

-Towards the end of the series it is revealed that Dilandau, initially depicted as a male, is actually Allen's lost sister Celena, who was brainwashed and mutated by Zaibach's fate alteration machines.
+Towards the end of the series, it is revealed that Dilandau, initially depicted as a male, is actually Allen's lost sister Celena, who was brainwashed and mutated by Zaibach's fate alteration machines.
 Dilandau eventually regains his memory and returns to his original female form.

-In the Escaflowne movie, with his origins changed, Dilandau is a human who was infused with Draconian blood.
+In the Escaflowne film, Dilandau's origins are changed, being a human who was infused with Draconian blood.